heikkiket/gallery/README.md

 ## Technical details

 This software is written in Python.
 Binaries are self-containing and self-extracting python archives.
 They are made with a tool called `shiv`.
 When ran, they create a hidden directory `~/.shiv` and download needed dependencies inside that.

+## Want to contribute?
+I value that greatly!
+Head on to [CONTRIBUTING.md](./CONTRIBUTING.md) to find out how to build the project.